Robotics-Club-IIT-BHU/HDS-Specialization-22/Week1/Week 1 Challenge_2.md

 ## We hope that you have watched the previous viedos and completed challenge 1

 # Now Challenge 2
-## Create this connecting Elbow-Pipe-fitting in SW.
+## Create this Elbow-Pipe-fitting in SW.
 Remember to use all the previously gained knoweledge to make this part.
 Good luck!

 <p align="center">
  <img width="600" height="600" src="https://github.com/Robotics-Club-IIT-BHU/HDS-Specialization-22/blob/main/media/elbow-pipe-fitting.png">